Lieven Scheire and Lucas De Man host the first Belgian SingularityU summit ever

 Brussels, 24 July 2019 – On 23 and 24 September 2019, Singularity University will come to Belgium for the first time.
 During the “Exponential Europe” summit, international experts from around the world come together to discuss how Europe will deal with the accelerating dynamic of technology worldwide.
 Among other things, the creator of virtual reality, a specialist in human extinction, a cyborg and a blockchain expert will share their perspectives.
 Lieven Scheire and Lucas De Man will bring these masterminds together and welcome them.

 Diederick Croese, founder and CEO of SingularityU Benelux: “Technology is affecting our personal lives, our economy, democracy and society at an accelerated pace.
 More than ever this progress forces us to carefully redefine our customs, ethics, culture and politics.
 We must be aware of the technological possibilities and enter into dialogue with each other about our intentions, values, principles and goals, so that we gain more insight into what a desirable use of these powerful technologies means.
-We are convinced that Lucas De Man and Lieven Scheire are the perfect people to start this conversation in Brussels.”
+We are convinced that Lieven Scheire and Lucas De Man are the perfect people to start this conversation in Brussels.”

 Lieven Scheire & Great Ideas